 Commonly, jobs involve approximately 10 hours per week on average.
 To determine the average hours per week you would need to work to earn the full amount of your Earnings Limit (shown in the Status of Earnings and Offer Letter) on a consistent basis for the job duration—not including holidays or break periods—use this calculation: Divide your Earnings Limit by your Pay Rate.
 Then divide that figure by the number of weeks you will be working (31 weeks for the full academic year, 15 for fall only, 16 for spring only, or 15 for summer).
 For this calculation, we assume students are working during finals weeks, but not holiday periods such as winter break and spring break (although with the consent of your supervisor you may work then if it is within the job duration).

-Student staff members may not work more than 40 hours—combining any and all campus jobs—during any work week (Monday-Sunday).
+Student staff members may work up to 19 hours while classes are in session and 40 hours during summer and holiday break periods—combining all campus jobs—during any work week (Monday-Sunday).

 As a student staff member, you play an important role in the achievement of the many tasks that are essential in fulfilling the University's mission, and you are accountable to the responsibilities for which you are hired.